Sir David Attenborough – Naturalist & Broadcaster

 Ehrlich served as one of seven outside consultants to the White House Council on Environmental Quality’s Global 2000 Report(1980) and, in 1994-95, served on a task group for academics and scientists for the President’s Commission on Sustainable Development.
 Dr. Ehrlich has served on the board of a wide range of organizations and currently serves on the boards of the Pacific Institute for Studies in Environment, Development, and Security (since 1988) and the New-Land Foundation (since 2002).

-Robert R. Fowler , ex-Foreign Policy Advisor to 3 Prime Ministers, PCO; Deputy Minister, DND; Cdn Ambassador to UN (+ Security Council); UN Under-Secretary General (Special Envoy, Africa)
+Robert R. Fowler, Ex-Foreign Policy Advisor; Deputy Minister, DND; Cdn.
+Ambassador to UN and Security Council Rep; UN Under-Secretary General, Special Envoy, Africa

 As a senior civil servant in Ottawa during the 1970s and 1980s, Robert Fowler’s political career has shaped many of Canada’s military and foreign policies.
 He spent a dozen years in the Department of External Affairs serving in Paris, the United Nations, and at headquarters in Ottawa before being transferred to the Privy Council Office where he was the Foreign Policy Advisor to Prime Ministers Trudeau, Turner and Mulroney (1980 – 86).